Showing posts with label Vigan. Show all posts

 pabaon from my sister's friend

-7. Street Foods
+7. Street Food

 Food photos are not complete; blame it on our hungry stomachs.